domino-team/docs/qi/arduino-yun.md

 If you have already boot the Domino Qi system, check if you can access the environment variables using `fw_printenv`.

-If you get the following error message, you have use uboot console to flash the firmware.
+If you get the following error message, you have to use uboot console to flash the firmware.
 ```
 root@domino:/# fw_printenv
 Warning: Bad CRC, using default environment